alexluke/bnj-presentation/script.md

 Management System.
 The RMS was great for building sites that had a simple landing page to registration form to thanks page flow, which was most of the sites we were doing at the time.
 For super customized sites it was hard to get around the strict templating that was in place.
+This is the same problem we're facing now with Marketo.
+We're 3 or 4 years ahead of the curve.

 Then in 2010 we decided to rebuild our entire infrastructure and started on the Email-o-tron.
 This was later renamed to Magnolia for the reasons I mentioned